Suhas1131/GalaxyEvolution/README.md

 </p>

 <p align="center">
-  <em>Color–magnitude diagram for the galaxy sample.
-Each point represents a galaxy, with color on the horizontal axis and intrinsic brightness on the vertical axis.
-The two dense regions correspond to the blue star-forming population and the red quiescent population; the transition region between them is the green valley.</em>
+  <sub><strong>Figure 1.</strong> Color–magnitude diagram for the galaxy sample, shown as a normalized 2D density distribution.
+Galaxy color is shown on the horizontal axis and intrinsic brightness on the vertical axis.
+The blue sequence appears on the left, while the red sequence appears on the right.
+The density scale is normalized so that the area under the distribution equals 1, as shown by the color bar.
+The transition region between the two populations is the green valley.</sub>
 </p>
 ---